angelleye/paypal-woocommerce/readme.txt

 * Fix - Resolves 3rd party plugin conflict. ([#406](https://github.com/angelleye/paypal-woocommerce/issues/406))
 * Fix - Resolves an issue with apostrophes not getting handled correctly in PayPal buyer data. ([#409](https://github.com/angelleye/paypal-woocommerce/issues/409))
 * Fix - Resolves an issue with PayPal Plus where the payment chosen was not always used. ([#411](https://github.com/angelleye/paypal-woocommerce/issues/411))
+* Fix - Resolves issue with PayPal Plus where submit button was not working in some themes.

 = 1.1.9.1 - 01.22.2016 =
 * Fix - Removes the sandbox / test mode message that was displaying even when in live mode.